OleguerCanal/classic-algorithms/README.md

 # Classic Algorithms
 Data structures and common algorithms playground.
+As well as some theory notes.
-As wel As always more an exercice for me to think their implementation rather than anything useful.
+As always more an exercice for me to think their implementation rather than anything useful.

 ## Contents